Supreme Court to rule later on constitutionality of workplace disputes process

 The Supreme Court will give judgment on a later date on a significant ‘test’ case appeal concerning the constitutionality of new procedures for the resolution of workplace disputes.

-Tomasz Zaleswki, whose complaint of unfair dismissal was rejected by an adjudication officer, argues the process involves the administration of justice and is therefore unconstitutional.
+Tomasz Zalewski, whose complaint of unfair dismissal was rejected by an adjudication officer, argues the process involves the administration of justice and is therefore unconstitutional.

 System